Skip to main content

 Fun designs that are inaccessible are bad designs.

 So why bother?!
-Well, it’s actually quite simple to achieve both form and function when it comes to accessible customized checkboxes and radio buttons.
-There are just a few additional considerations you need to keep in mind to make sure your design is fully inclusive.
+Well, it’s quite simple to achieve both form and function regarding accessible customized checkboxes and radio buttons.
+There are just a few additional considerations you need to consider to ensure your design is fully inclusive.

 The Problem with Hiding Default Web Page Elements with CSS